-Therefore, while continuing to ensure equity in homeless service and beneficiary rates for minorities, the CoC is addressing the stark racial disproportionality in becoming and experiencing homelessness.
-The CoC's Prevention Committee is addressing racial inequity in the causes of homelessness that are disparately affecting minorities: poverty, mental health and substance use, incarceration, disability, and systemic issues.
+Therefore, while continuing to ensure equity in homeless service and beneficiary rates for minorities, the CoC is addressing the stark disproportionality in becoming and experiencing homelessness.
+The CoC's prevention committee is addressing racial inequity in the causes of homelessness that are disparately affecting minorities: poverty, mental health and substance use, incarceration, disability, and systemic issues.
 The Prevention and Housing Committees are looking at health, mental health, criminal justice diversion, anti-poverty initiatives, affordable housing, employment and training solutions specific to populations and zip-codes overrepresented by minorities.

 1C-16.
 Persons with Lived Experience-Active CoC Participation.
 NOFO Section VII.B.1.p.

-Enter in the chart below the number of people with lived experience who cur CoC under the five categories listed: rently participate in your Level of Active Participation Number of People with Number of People with
+Enter in the chart below the number of people with lived experience who currently participate in your CoC under the five categories listed: